A Bible study with Jeffrey J. Harrison

 If it’s a contest of strength, who could overpower God?
 If it’s a matter of justice, who has the authority to call him to account?

 In coming to this realization, Job is closer than his friends to the truth.
 God is a bigger God to him.
-Their theology is A, B, C; God in a box; a pop-bottle dispenser God.
-But Job sees that God is infinitely greater than that.
-All our righteous deeds amount to nothing compared to him.
+Their theology is simplistic: A, B, C; God in a box; a pop-bottle dispenser God.
+But Job sees that God is infinitely greater than that and infinitely more complex.

 9:20: “‘If I am righteous, my mouth will condemn me; if I am blameless (tam) it will declare me perverse.’”